Youth Baseball Rules Addendum

-- Tournament hosts have the authority to eject a player, fans, or team anytime during a tournament of committing any of the above listed offenses.
+- Tournament hosts have the authority to eject a player, fans, or team anytime during a tournament for committing any of the above-listed offenses.

 - Any spectator, coach, manager, or player who is ejected for the second time during the tournament will be eliminated from participating for the remainder of the tournament.

-- Any event that results in physical altercation (before, during or after a game) could result in a forfeit for both teams.
-Tournament committee reserves the right to remove teams from playoff contention.
+- Any event that results in a physical altercation (before, during, or after a game) could result in a forfeit for both teams.
+The tournament committee reserves the right to remove teams from playoff contention.

 - Any participant that is ejected by an umpire after a contest is completed must sit the next scheduled game.
-If it is the last game of the tournament the offender may be required to sit the first game of the next tournament that the team plays in.
+If it is the tournament's last game, the offender may be required to sit in the team's next game.

 17. Courtesy Runners:

 Courtesy runners can be used for the Pitcher and Catcher at any time but must be a VALID SUBSTITUTE.
-In addition, the same substitute CANNOT run for more than one position (Pitcher or Catcher) in the same game.
-Additionally, if a team is batting their entire lineup, the courtesy runner will br the last batter not on base.
+In addition, the same substitute CAN NOT run for more than one position (Pitcher or Catcher) in the same game.
+Additionally, if a team is batting their entire lineup, the courtesy runner will be the last batted out.
 If the last batter not on base is unavailable (i.e., he is the catcher or pitcher), the designated runner will roll back until such time as a possible substitute can be found.

 18. Legal Slide:

-A legal slide can be either feet first or headfirst.
+A legal slide can be either foot first or headfirst.
 If a runner slides feet first, at least one leg and buttock shall be on the ground prior to contact with the fielder.
-If a runner slides headfirst, the runner’s arm/arms and torso must be on the ground prior to contact with the fielder.
+If a runner slides head first, the runner’s arm/arms and torso must be on the ground prior to contact with the fielder.

 19. Jumping Over A Fielder:

-Perfect Game shall utilize officials who are registered with Perfect Game and administer the contest in accordance with Perfect Game rules and expectations.
+Texas Baseball Tournaments (TBT) shall utilize officials who are registered with TBT and administer the contest in accordance with TBT rules and expectations.

 21. Seeding and Tie Breaker Rules: